vlaate/ledDSC/README.md

 These can be useful for leveling a telescope and for doing basic polar alignment, or as a very simple alt-azimuth display of telescope position.

-Here is a 6 minute description of how it works:
+Here is a 6 minute youtube video describing how it works:

 <a href="https://youtu.be/bIwke95pRPY" target="_blank"><img src="https://github.com/vlaate/ledDSC/blob/master/IMG_20170520_213607.jpg"
 alt="Explanation video" width="600" height="450" border="10" /></a>

-#Hardware used:
+##Hardware used:
 * Arduino Mega328 development board (UNO, Pro or similar).
 * LSM303DLHC sensor module, I used this one: https://www.aliexpress.com/item/1-pcs-GY-511-LSM303DLHC-Module-E-Compass-3-Axis-Accelerometer-3-Axis-Magnetometer-Module-Sensor/1956617486.html
 * HMC5883 sensor module, I used the GY-271 variant.